 This story contains multiple character deaths.
 There's a reason it's called Doomsday.
 And not just because it crosses with the episode of Star Trek: The Original Series called "The Doomsday Machine".
 Which I don't own.
 I don't own Buffy either, nor any anything to do with those two franchises.
 So don't sue me!
+Please?

 Although this story doesn't technically hit all the criterion of the "Ship of the Line" challenge, it hits enough.
 At least as many as some other stories which I could name.